Women’s Winter Fashion in Takapuna

 Next stop Augustine, a world of vibrant colour and exuberant styles that take you from barbecues to formal balls; perfect for that dress, skirt or top in flowing fabrics and styles that mark you as someone with panache and stylistic flair.
 Watch for the Augustine and Charlo autumn collections to start arriving from mid-March.

-As autumn collections arrive at Seed, enjoy rich browns to offset season-busting cotton, linen and denim classics.
+As winter collections arrive at Seed, enjoy rich browns to offset season-busting cotton, linen and denim classics.
 While you’re in-store, check out the shoes, bags, jewellery, scarves and wraps.
-Oh, and don’t forget the kids’ and teen’s collections, and the sport and leisurewear – stylish gear and bags that take you from bike to beach and right on into winter.
+Oh, and don’t forget the kids’ and teen’s collections, and the sport and leisurewear – stylish gear and bags that take you from bike to beach and right on through the cold months ahead.

 Next door, at Decjuba, autumn continues a penchant for animal prints, plus plenty of edgy black and white street styles, with jackets and long sleeves a-plenty for the cooler days and longer nights ahead.

 Cross the road to browse at Kilt, where garments are all designed and made in New Zealand.
 Kilt boasts an ever-evolving release of new styles as well as repeats of favourite garments and colours.
 Purchases here are always on-style for whatever the season dictates as well as suiting what the Kilt designers know New Zealand women want.

 Recycle Boutique purchases only great brands and high quality garments and accessories on consignment – no fast fashion here.
 This welcoming hangout environment is especially popular with teens after school but with seasonal fashions, shoes, hats, bags and accessories, there’s something for everyone.
 They’re now accepting autumn and winter fashions – check out their Facebook or Insta pages for details.